Você é D+

 As in many early Sandy & Junior albums, many songs were versions of international songs recorded in Portuguese, like "Sonho Real", which is a version of "(I've Had) The Time of My Life", from the movie Dirty Dancing (1987).
 The title song itself is a version of "Love so Right", from Bee Gees.
-Also, "Hopelessly Devoted To You", was sang originally by Olivia Newton-John, and "Doce como Mel", was originally "Sugar Baby Love", by The Rubettes.
+Also, "Hopelessly Devoted To You", was sung originally by Olivia Newton-John, and "Doce como Mel", was originally "Sugar Baby Love", by The Rubettes.